Does Creatine Make You Bloated?

 Man measuring out his pre workout creatine supplement: 'creatine monohydrate'

 While widely accepted as a safe supplement, one of the big concerns that might make people hesitant about taking creatine supplements is what we commonly refer to as creatine bloating.
-It's a common side effect of creatine supplementation that happens due to water retention.
+It’s a common side effect of creatine supplementation that happens due to water retention.
+This water retention causing bloating can also lead to temporary weight gain.

 The Science Behind Creatine Bloating